yowainwright/yowainwright.github.io/src/pages/2017-09-17-normalize-css-or-not.md

 #### 2. Projects will override the `Normalize.css` CSS

 Browsers come with CSS styles baked in that declare how HTML elements should look.
 Older browsers need a lot of normalization help.
-Newer browsers don't CSS Normalization styles are styles added to insure that styles are the same across browsers.
+Newer browsers don't need as many CSS Normalization styles, yet styles added to insure that styles are the same across browsers.
+When custom styles are added, they will quickly over-ride normalized styles.

 In this code, by default, the `font-size` is `3rem`.